 TM should not be confused with machines

-translation systems (MT); Translation memories allow humans to recycle segments of previous human translations, while MT systems perform translations automatically and most often rely on humans to edit after the fact.
-Although these two types of tools can be integrated in some translation processes or even in a single translation environment, they work in very different ways.
+translation systems (MT); translation memories allow humans to recycle segments from previous human translations, while MT systems perform translations automatically and most often rely on humans to edit after the fact.
+While these two types of tools can be integrated into some translation processes or even into a single translation environment, they work in very different ways.

-The category of web tools is general, including several types of tools useful for language professionals that can be used online.
-Some of them are difficult to fit classic tool classes.
-Others are more general tools that, however, can be useful for translators and others in the language industry.
+The web tools category is general, including various types of useful tools for language professionals that can be used online.
+Some of them are hard to fit into classic tool classes.
+Others are more general tools that, however, can be useful to translators and others in the language industry.

 - Sites to learn and also practice the Japanese language